 For example, in the “src” attribute, instead of using

-One of the benefits of using a relative path is that your images will continue to work even if you change your domain name, as long as the files are still hosted on the same server.
+One benefit of using a relative path is that your images will continue to work even if you change your domain name, as long as the files remain hosted on the same server.
 This approach provides flexibility and ensures your images remain accessible across domain changes.

 Suggested Read: How to Move a WordPress Site to a New Domain

-Sometimes, you might link to an image hosted on a different website.
+Sometimes you might link to an image hosted on another website.
 If that site goes down or relocates to a different server, your images will no longer be available.

 Additionally, linking directly to another site increases server usage on the site hosting the image.
 If the host website disables hotlinking, your image will not display.